 I never thought I would say this, but I'm actually starting to miss some of the in-flight things that typically annoy me -- the people who are incapable of putting a number and a letter together to locate their assigned seat, those who linger in the aisles when everyone is trying to board, the mouth breathers, the fidgetters, the chatters (who insist on talking to you, even when when you're wearing headphones), even the crying babies.
 Okay, I lie, I'm not at all missing the crying babies.

 28-days into quarantine and every single one of my 2020 travel plans have systematically unraveled.
 I've spent countless hours undoing all my meticulous planning.
-I've had to request refunds from hotels, airlines, tour and car hire companies, restaurants and airport transfers, for the following trips:
+I've had to request refunds from hotels, airlines, tours, car hire companies, restaurants and airport transfers, for the following trips:

 13th - 15th March: Tirana, Albania